-It is a telephone helpline providing information, support and encouragement to kidney cancer patients, their carers and families.
+It is a telephone helpline providing information and support for kidney cancer patients, their carers and families.
 It became active on 10 March 2011, World Kidney Day.

-Members of our friendly and helpful patient support team all have experience of cancer and knowledge of the kidney cancer treatment pathway.
+You will speak to a members of our friendly and helpful Heath Professional team who have extensive knowledge of treating kidney cancer and of the kidney cancer treatment pathway.
 They are happy to talk with you and offer help and support based on their knowledge of both the disease, and the demands of living with cancer.

-Our Careline provides the means for patients to make contact with someone who knows exactly how you might be feeling; this understanding and empathy from another patient can provide a great deal of comfort during your cancer journey.
+Our Careline provides the means for patients to make contact with someone who understands how you may be feeling.
+The level of understanding and empathy our Health Professional can provide on the phone offers a great deal of comfort during a cancer journey.

 Kidney Cancer UK

 If you have been diagnosed with kidney cancer, have received surgery, or have cared for someone with the condition and would like to share you experience with others, please let us know by email or by calling 0800 002 9002.

 We’re here to help you now – and in the future